LMEB: Long-horizon Memory Embedding Benchmark: The LMEB Benchmark

 \subsection{Construction Details}

-LMEB converts all collected resources into a unified IR-style schema consisting of \texttt{queries}, \texttt{corpus}, \texttt{qrels}, and an optional \texttt{candidates} file.
-The resulting files are as follows: \begin{itemize}[leftmargin=1em] \item \textbf{queries.jsonl}: A list of queries.
-Each is associated with a unique identifier and query text.
-Specifically, each entry contains a unique \texttt{id} and a \texttt{text} field.
-For queries containing relative time expressions, we append an explicit query-time anchor to the query text (\textit{e.g.,} \emph{``What did we discuss 2 days ago?
-[Current time: 11:17 AM on Sunday 22 October, 2023]''}), to disambiguate temporal references. \item \textbf{corpus.jsonl}: The memory corpus to be retrieved from.
-Each memory item is represented by \texttt{id}, \texttt{text}, and \texttt{title}.
-For episodic and dialogue memories, timestamps are preserved in \texttt{title} and/or \texttt{text} to support time-sensitive queries (\textit{e.g.,} \emph{``What type of group did Caroline join in July 2023?''}).
-For dialogue memories with a session-, round-, or turn-level hierarchy, we encode the corresponding metadata in \texttt{title}, so queries targeting a specific span (\emph{e.g.,} \emph{``What did we discuss over sessions 1 through 3?''}) are evaluated on the intended memory scope. \item \textbf{qrels.tsv}: Relevance annotations between queries and memory items.
-This file records relevant <query, memory> pairs, each assigned a relevance label of 1. \item \textbf{candidates.jsonl} (optional): A bounded candidate pool for each query or scenario.
-For tasks with a restricted memory scope, we provide \texttt{candidates.jsonl}, where each \texttt{scene\_id} (either a query id or a shared scenario id) is mapped to a list of admissible \texttt{candidate\_doc\_ids}.
-This constrains retrieval to the permitted memory space, such as a conversation history rather than the full corpus. \end{itemize} \begin{promptblock}
+LMEB converts all collected resources into a unified IR-style schema with four components: \texttt{queries}, \texttt{corpus}, \texttt{qrels}, and an optional \texttt{candidates} file.
+The resulting files are organized as follows: \textbf{(1) queries.jsonl}: Stores query identifiers and query text in the \texttt{id} and \texttt{text} fields.
+For queries containing relative time expressions, we append an explicit query-time anchor to disambiguate temporal references (\textit{e.g.,} \emph{``What did we discuss 2 days ago?
+[Current time: 11:17 AM on Sunday 22 October, 2023]''}). \textbf{(2) corpus.jsonl}: Stores memory items with \texttt{id}, \texttt{text}, and \texttt{title}.
+For episodic and dialogue memories, timestamps are preserved in \texttt{title} and/or \texttt{text} to support time-sensitive queries.
+For dialogue memories with a session-, round-, or turn-level hierarchy, the corresponding metadata is encoded in \texttt{title} so that queries targeting a specific span are evaluated within the intended memory scope (\emph{e.g.,} \emph{``What did we discuss over sessions 1 through 3?''}). \textbf{(3) qrels.tsv}: Stores relevance annotations between queries and memory items, where each relevant query--memory pair is assigned a relevance label of 1. \textbf{(4) candidates.jsonl} (optional): Defines a bounded candidate pool for each query or scenario.
+For tasks with a restricted memory scope, each \texttt{scene\_id} (either a query id or a shared scenario id) is mapped to a list of admissible \texttt{candidate\_doc\_ids}, thereby constraining retrieval to the permitted memory space. \begin{promptblock}

 \end{promptblock}